anychart-integrations/nodejs-socket-io-mongodb-template/README.md

 Open browser at http://localhost:3000/

-Now you can see chart updating every 2 seconds, update MongoDB data:
+Now you can see chart updating every 2 seconds, open another console and update MongoDB data:
 ```
 $ mongo < database_update.js
 ```
-And chart on the page will update automatically with new data
+Chart on the page will update automatically with new data

 ## Workspace
 Your workspace should look like: